 John prides himself on being the kind of attorney who clients feel comfortable putting on speed dial, trusting him to always put their needs first.
-John doesn’t simply advise on what the law says—instead he develops legal solutions aimed at helping clients meet their practical business objectives.
+He helps his clients understand applicable law and develop solutions to meet their practical business objectives.

 John stays on the cutting edge of laws, regulations, and court decisions affecting the firm’s clients.
 For example, he was a primary drafter of the firm’s guidance for employers concerning the Families First Coronavirus Response Act and the CARES Act, both passed in 2020 in response to the Covid-19 pandemic.

 - Michael Shaughnessy v.
 Private Diagnostic Clinic, PLLC, et al., No. 1:18-cv-461 (MDNC November 19, 2018, July 10, 2020, July 23, 2020).
 Obtained dismissal of federal employment discrimination claims and summary judgment on state wrongful discharge and tortious interference claims